stephanyburden/functions-scope-hw/README.md

 7. You still want more?!?!
 Do you even sleep?
 Create an account on [Project euler](https://projecteuler.net/archives) and keep working on those problems.

+## More Practice

+For more practice with functions, check out the website, [Codewars](https://www.codewars.com/).
+Codewars is a code challenge platform with hundreds of challenges of different difficulty levels.
+Create an account, start on the easiest difficulty level, and slowly work your way up.